wikimedia/mediawiki-extensions-Wikibase/repo/rest-api/README.md

     - `api-testing/`: end-to-end tests using [MediaWiki's api-testing][1] library
 	- `openapi-validation/`: tests against the OpenAPI spec
   - `phpunit/`: integration and unit tests using the phpunit framework

+### Tests

+#### e2e and schema tests

+These tests can be run via `npm run api-testing`.
+They require the targeted wiki to act as both client and repo, so that Items can have sitelinks to pages on the same wiki.

 [1]: https://www.mediawiki.org/wiki/MediaWiki_API_integration_tests